-It was generally triggered by an infection and it was described as a "...condition of nervous exhaustion, characterized by undue fatigue on [the] slightest exertion, both physical and mental... the chief symptoms are headache, gastrointestinal disturbances, and subjective sensations of all kinds”.
-The popularity of ‘neurasthenia’ declined in the early stages of the 20th century as its usefulness and validity were called into question.
+It was generally triggered by an infection and it was described as a "...condition of nervous exhaustion, characterized by undue fatigue on [the] slightest exertion, both physical and mental... the chief symptoms are headache, gastrointestinal disturbances, and subjective sensations of all kinds.”
+The diagnosis of neurasthenia declined in the early 20th century as its usefulness and validity were called into question.

 and the first definition of ME

 Several significant US outbreaks led the CDC to put together a working group to reach a consensus on the definition and clinical description of these illnesses.
-This group recognized the many outbreaks had to be known by many other names, including ME.
-They put together the first description of CFS in 1988 in order to classify the disease population to improve comparability and reproducibility for research purposes.
+This group recognized that the many outbreaks had to be known by many other names, including ME.
+They put together the first description of Chronic Fatigue Syndrome (CFS) in 1988 in order to classify the disease population to improve comparability and reproducibility for research purposes.